LukasRennhofer/VantorEngine/README.md

 ## Getting Started

 ### Download
-You can download the latest binaries of CHIFEngine from:
+You can download the latest binaries of CHIFEngine from [the website](https://lukasrennhofer.github.io/CHIFEngine/#/).

 - The [Releases Tab](https://github.com/LukasRennhofer/CHIFEngine/releases)